Veterinary clinic: pet owners, pets, visits, documents, and reminders

 What the Clinic Gets

-• follow-up checks, vaccinations, and control calls become tasks instead of verbal promises;
+- follow-up checks, vaccination reminders, and owner calls become tasks instead of verbal promises;

 Implementation Checklist

-1. Split typical scenarios: first visit, vaccination, planned procedure, lab test, follow-up check, control call.
+- Split typical scenarios: first visit, vaccination, planned procedure, organizational-result handoff, follow-up check, owner call.

 What to Avoid

-• Do not leave a follow-up check, vaccination, or control call as a verbal agreement only.
+- Do not leave a follow-up check, vaccination reminder, or owner call as a verbal agreement only.

 How to Measure the Result

-• missed follow-up contacts, vaccinations, or control calls;
+- missed follow-up contacts, vaccination reminders, or owner calls;

 Where to Start

-• Task templates and automation — repeat follow-ups, vaccinations, and control calls without manual task setup.
+- Task templates and automation — repeat follow-ups, vaccination reminders, and owner calls without manual task setup.

-• Recurring tasks — create vaccination, treatment, and follow-up check reminders.
+- Recurring tasks — create vaccination, preventive-visit, and follow-up check reminders.

 Request a Demo